cwahlmann/dreierschach/README_en.md

 ### End of the game

-The **winner** is the player who could capture the opponent's king with one of his pieces next.
+The **winner** is the player who could captures the opponent's king with one of his pieces next.
 This player gets 3 points.

 The player whose king is checkmate **looses** the game.
 He gets no points.